 France imposed a ban on the smoking of tobacco in bars, restaurants, and casinos.

 Ireland was the first nation to ban smoking in such public places.
 The law in Ireland as of March 2004 is that smoking is illegal within enclosed workplaces.
-The likes of a nursing home is exempt because, while people must work in a nursing home, it is also a residence.
+The likes of a nursing home is exempt because it is also a residence.
 On the other hand, the cab of a delivery truck is not exempt because it is an enclosed workplace.

 Most people thought that the Irish smoking ban would be accepted in principal with grumbling and moaning, and without full compliance.
-But in reality, the Irish have conformed with grumbling and moaning, and with inevitable exceptions in the countryside and in some pubs later at night.
+But in reality, the Irish have conformed with grumbling and moaning.

 Ireland followed the American state of New York, which in 2003 followed the state of California (1998.)
 In 1975, the state of Minnesota had required restaurants to provide a non-smoking section.